Published:

 LIV Golf vs PGA Tour

-According to Norman, who was announced as LIV Golf CEO in October 2021, the idea behind the tour was not to directly compete with the PGA, but rather to offer an alternative.
-The former professional golfer revealed that the invitational series was implemented following a lengthy fan survey into fan engagement and set on a schedule that did not compete with majors or international team events.
+According to Norman, who was announced as LIV Golf’s CEO in October 2021, the idea behind the tour was not to directly compete with the PGA but to offer an alternative.
+The former professional golfer revealed that the invitational series was implemented after a lengthy fan survey on fan engagement and was scheduled to avoid competing with majors or international team events.

-“We decided to take a step back, analyse the situation,” he told Carlson.
+“We decided to take a step back, analyse,” he told Carlson.
 “We knew our model was where it was.
-We knew that it was there it wasn’t going anywhere.
-The money was in the bank, so we made an adjustment and we worked around every obstacle that’s been thrown in our path, so we came up with the invitational series.”
+We knew that it was there, it wasn’t going anywhere.
+The money was in the bank, so we made an adjustment, and we worked around every obstacle that’s been thrown in our path, so we came up with the invitational series.”

-That wasn’t necessarily the opinion of the PGA Tour, however, which took significant steps to halt LIV Golf’s progress.
+That wasn’t necessarily the PGA Tour’s opinion, however, which took significant steps to halt LIV Golf’s progress.
 In June 2022, the organisation announced that members who participate in LIV Golf events could be sanctioned for playing in a “conflicting event” without the Tour’s permission, ultimately threatening suspensions, fines or bans.
-The initial stance did seem like an over-reaction but it wasn’t long before the PGA Tour doubled down, reaffirming that “members participating in the first LIV Golf tournament (including current members as well as those who had recently resigned) were no longer eligible” to compete in tour events or the Presidents Cup.
-Similarly, a number of key sponsors have also opted out for those players willing to join the LIV ranks.
+The initial stance did seem like an overreaction, but it wasn’t long before the PGA Tour doubled down, reaffirming that “members participating in the first LIV Golf tournament (including current members as well as those who had recently resigned) were no longer eligible” to compete in tour events or the Presidents Cup.
+Similarly, several key sponsors have opted out of those players willing to join the LIV ranks.

 Norman’s point, while not an adequate addressing of his own interests, does raise an interesting predicament.
-Clearly, the current PGA tour has some skeletons in its own closet and the enormity of interest surrounding the LIV League proves that the golfing world is ready for something new.
-Importantly, it appears golf fans have little issue with the tournament itself, simply (and quite rightly) the Saudi-backing that underpins its very creation.
+Clearly, the current PGA Tour has some skeletons in its closet, and the enormity of interest surrounding the LIV League proves that the golfing world is ready for something new.
+Importantly, it appears golf fans have little issue with the tournament itself, simply (and quite rightly) with the Saudi backing that underpins its very creation.
 As for the rift the LIV League is driving between professional players and fans, Norman couldn’t care less.

 Tiger Woods LIV Golf Offer